matthill8286/badgerworx-oop/README.md

 To user this feature, you can do the following:

 1. Clone the repository.
-2. open the index.html file in your browser.
-3. use a web server to serve the files in the repository.
+2. open the index.html file in your browser or use a web server to serve the files in the repository.
 Webstorm has a built-in web server that you can use.

 ## Contributing